nice177/nice177/README.md

 - 📫 reach me at m.kamal@cgiar.org
 - ⚡ Fun fact: Rubics cube

+## Education
+- Master of Science in Disaster Management (2014)
+- Bachelor of Urban and Rural Planning (2009)

 <!--
 **nice177/nice177** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.